 Here’s my roundup of the best photo styling props you need for photographing bedrooms and baths, which you should definitely PIN (because it took forever to make this graphic!):

 That was kinda fun, right?
-I think I’ll write a follow-up about the best photo styling props for kitchens and dining rooms.
-And I’ll include my FAVORITE that I’ve been using lately, too!
+Check out the post I wrote about the best photo styling props for kitchens and dining rooms!

 Do you have anything to add to my round-up of props for bedrooms and baths?